Payroll blocked? Check out our payroll blocked troubleshooting tips article.

-Use the dropdowns below to learn more, or use CMD + F (or CTRL + F) to search for keywords throughout the article.
+Use the dropdowns below to learn more.
+Use CMD + F (or CTRL + F) to search for words in the article.

-To pay employees in a state where you’ve never operated or paid people before, you must register with the relevant state tax agencies.
+To pay employees in a new state, where you’ve never operated or paid people, you must register with the state tax agencies there.
 This lets you pay and file the taxes you and your employees are liable for.

 Watch this quick tutorial to learn more.

 When your order is complete, you’ll receive emails from both Gusto and CorpNet.
-They’ll detail the next steps which include:
+They’ll detail the next steps, which include:

-Before your order is completed, you can use the link in the state registration confirmation email from Gusto to check the status of your order.
+Before your order is done, use the link in the state registration email from Gusto to check your order's status.

 You can also check the status in your Gusto account: